openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

    ```
 4. Plug in your Intel® Neural Compute Stick 2.

-5. (Optional) If you want to compile and run the Image Classification sample to verify the OpenVINO™ Runtime installation follow the next steps.
+5. (Optional) If you want to compile and run the Image Classification sample to verify the installation of OpenVINO, follow the steps below.

    a.
 Navigate to a directory that you have write access to and create a samples build directory.
 This example uses a directory named `build`:
    ```sh